denisdbell/nursejobs/README.md

 ## Pre-requisites:

-If you are just interested in deploying the application the you will need:
+If you are just interested in deploying the application then you will need:

  - docker ver 17.x.x
  - docker-compose ver 1.19.x

-However, if you want to develop the application you will also need the following:
+However, if you want to develop/modify the application you will also need the following:

 - maven (mvn) ver 3.x
 - node ver 6.x